Plantation Town Apartments

 No analysis available

-Strong evidence across listings: 19/20 MLS listings include SEWER and many public remarks explicitly say 'maintenance fees include sewer' or 'low maintenance fees include sewer.'
-This is consistent across multiple agents' remarks and the MLS checkbox prevalence, supporting high confidence that sewer is included in maintenance fees.
+Strong and consistent evidence across listings: 19 of 20 MLS entries include SEWER and numerous public remarks explicitly state 'maintenance fees include sewer' or 'low maintenance fees include water/sewer.'
+This is confirmed across multiple agent remarks and listings, supporting high confidence.

 No analysis available